What Happens If You Witness A Crime In Singapore? 4 Things To Do

 • Receiving a Copy of the Report: After lodging your report, you are entitled to a copy of it unless the crime was reported via the “999” police emergency line.
 This document is crucial as it formalises your witness statement.

 • Follow-Up Actions: The assigned Investigation Officer (IO) will update you on the progress of the investigation.
-If new information arises or if you recall additional details, it’s vital to inform the IO.
+If new information arises or you recall additional details, informing the IO is vital.
 You can contact them during office hours.

-• Court Involvement: If the case goes to court, you may be called to testify as a witness.
-This involves attending court, giving evidence, and possibly answering questions posed by lawyers from both sides.
-The aim is to help the court understand what happened.
+• Court Involvement: If the case goes to Court, you may be called to testify as a witness.
+This involves attending Court, giving evidence, and answering questions from both sides’ lawyers.
+The aim is to help the Court understand what happened.

 i-Witness Programme In Police@SG Mobile Application